A new McKean-Vlasov stochastic interpretation of the parabolic-parabolic Keller-Segel model: The one-dimensional case: Preliminary: A density estimate

 Let $X^{(b)}$ be a process defined by

-To obtain $L^\infty(\R)$ estimates for the transition probability density $p^{(b)}(t,x,y)$ of $X^{(b)}$ under the only assumption that the drift $b(t,x)$ is measurable and uniformly bounded we slightly extend the estimate proven in~\cite{QianZheng} for time homogeneous drift coefficents $b(x)$.
-We here propose a proof different from the original one in~\cite{QianZheng}.
+To obtain $L^\infty(\R)$ estimates for the transition probability density $p^{(b)}(t,x,y)$ of $X^{(b)}$ under the only assumption that the drift $b(t,x)$ is measurable and uniformly bounded we slightly extend the estimate proved in Qian and Zheng~\cite{QianZheng} for time homogeneous drift coefficients $b(x)$.
+We here propose a proof different from the original one.
 It avoids the use of densities of pinned diffusions and the claim that $p^{(b)}(t,x,y)$ is continuous w.r.t. all the variables which does not seem obvious to us.
-We here adapt Makhlouf's method~\cite{Makhlouf}, the main difference between~\cite{Makhlouf} and our calculation being that instead of the Wiener measure our reference measure is the probability distribution of the particular diffusion process $X^\beta$ introduced in~\cite{QianZheng} and defined by
+In our proof we adapt the method in~\cite{Makhlouf}, the main difference being that instead of the Wiener measure our reference measure is the probability distribution of the particular diffusion process $X^\beta$ considered in~\cite{QianZheng} and defined by

-In the sequel we denote by $p^\beta_y(t,x,z)$ the transition density of $X^\beta$ and use Qian and Zheng's explicit representation for it (see~\cite{QianZheng} and our appendix section~\ref{sec:appendix}).